-Biking is an activity that people come to the Capitol Reef National Park to do.
+Biking is one of the other popular things to do in Capitol Reef.
 Bikers must stay on the designated roads at all times.
 They are not allowed to travel off-road.
 Horses, as well as pack animals, are limited to horses, burros, as well as mules.
 The stock animals are not to be ridden or kept overnight.
 There are a few trails that people are not allowed to bring pack animals on.
 Make sure you read up on which ones before visiting.

 Pets are allowed while on a leash and if they respect the wildlife.
 Don't forget to bag your pet's waste.